jhajek/Linux-text-book-part-1/Chapter-02/chapter-02.md

 ### Programming Language and Compiler Tools

-Once you have a kernel to interface with the hardware, you need a programming lanugage or standard library that will let you build tools and code libraries to put the system to use.
+Once you have a kernel to interface with the hardware, you need a programming language or standard library that will let you build tools and code libraries to put the system to use.
 In Unix and Linux most system tools and commands are built using the C language.
-These tools such as gcc (GNU C Compuler) help you to compile and build other tools and programs.
+These tools such as gcc (GNU C Compiler) help you to compile and build other tools and programs.

 ### User Interface and User Tools